Key resources

 Moving forward together: Planning framework for the transportation of used nuclear fuel

-An emerging framework for transportation planning and a proposed implementation approach.
+This document outlines an emerging framework for transportation planning and a proposed implementation approach.

 Backgrounder: Canada's used nuclear fuel